BlueTeamNinja/blueteamninja.github.io/_posts/2019-07-06-Sysmon-vs-SCCM.md

 #### By Abe

-If you are a boring person and you're just here for the solution: https://github.com/BlueTeamNinja/Tools/tree/master/Installers/Sysmon
+If you are a boring person and you're just here for the solution: [I got you, fam](https://github.com/BlueTeamNinja/Tools/tree/master/Installers/Sysmon)

 If you are slightly less boring and just want to know how - here you are: